-Elliott queries AT&T deal for Time Warner, calls for asset sales
+Elliott questions AT&T's Time Warner purchase, calls for asset sales

-(Reuters) - AT&T Inc (T.N) shareholder Elliott Management Corp on Monday questioned the wireless carrier’s $85 billion takeover of Time Warner and called for it to sell non-core businesses to boost its stock price, driving shares in the company up 10%.
+(Reuters) - Activist investor Elliott Management Corp on Monday questioned AT&T Inc’s (T.N) $85 billion takeover of Time Warner and called for the wireless carrier to sell non-core businesses to boost its stock price, driving its shares their highest in a year.

-The hedge fund group, one of the United States best known activist investors, called the telecoms group “deeply undervalued” and said with the right changes over the next two years it could be worth almost double its current share price.
+Billionaire Paul Singer’s hedge fund, which disclosed a $3.2 billion stake in AT&T, called the company “deeply undervalued” and hinted it would press for board seats, while proposing changes that could double the company’s current share price.

-Elliott, which has an interest in AT&T together worth about $3.2 billion, gave a list of possible businesses the group could sell to generate funds without listing any of its Time Warner assets.

 “Despite nearly 600 days passing between signing and closing (and more than a year passing since), AT&T has yet to articulate a clear strategic rationale for why AT&T needs to own Time Warner,” Elliott said in a letter to the company’s board of directors.

-“AT&T can unlock significant value by focusing its asset portfolio, improving operational performance, instituting clear capital priorities, and enhancing leadership and oversight.”
+The company bought Time Warner last year in a deal that gave it control of HBO and CNN and took more than two years to close, as it was heavily scrutinized by antitrust authorities and even questioned by President Donald Trump.

-President Donald Trump, who questioned the Time Warner deal while it was being examined by U.S. regulators, welcomed the intervention of Elliott and called for it to make changes at its CNN network.
+In a tweet on Monday, Trump welcomed the intervention of Elliott and called for it to make changes at the CNN network.

-The Time Warner deal, first announced in October 2016, took nearly two years to close as it faced intense scrutiny from antitrust authorities and was the fourth largest deal ever attempted in the global telecom, media and entertainment space.
+In response to Elliott’s letter, AT&T said it would engage with Elliott and review the shareholder’s views.

-Elliott did not go into detail on any missteps it saw in the deal, which gave AT&T control of HBO, CNN, TBS and TNT networks, as well as the Warner Bros film studio, producer of the “Batman” and “Harry Potter” film franchises.
+Elliott did not offer details on any missteps it saw in the deal, but said it remained cautious about the benefits of the combination that also brought TBS and TNT networks as well as the Warner Bros film studio, producer of the “Batman” and “Harry Potter” films, under AT&T.

-HBO is in the process of launching its own streaming service to take on the likes of Netflix (NFLX.O) Amazon.com Inc’s (AMZN.O) Prime video and upcoming services from Walt Disney (DIS.N) and Apple Inc (AAPL.O).
+The deal was seen as a turning point for a media industry that has been upended by companies like Netflix Inc (NFLX.O) and Alphabet Inc’s (GOOGL.O) Google, which produce content and sell it online directly to consumers without a cable subscription.

-The hedge fund, however, listed businesses including home security, DirecTV, regional sports networks, CME, Sky Mexico, its Latin American pay TV business (Vrio), Puerto Rican operations and other units as possible sale candidates.
+The hedge fund listed businesses including home security, DirecTV, regional sports networks, CME, Sky Mexico, its Latin American pay TV business (Vrio), Puerto Rican operations and other units as possible sale candidates.

 It said AT&T should also appoint third-party advisers to evaluate its operations and organizational structure, with a focus on eliminating inefficiency and creating a faster-moving organization.

-AT&T, which did not immediately respond to requests for comment, has missed revenue expectations five times in the past eight quarters, according to Refinitiv data.
+AT&T has missed revenue expectations five times in the past eight quarters, according to Refinitiv data.

 Elliott said a strategic review will help AT&T to rapidly pay down debt through divestment and increase its financial profile.